LF-Decentralized-Trust-Mentorships/mentorship-program/docs/for-mentees/for-mentee-applicants.md

 *   If your questions are about the program in general or the application process please contact [mentorship@lfdecentralizedtrust.org](mailto:mentorship@lfdecentralizedtrust.org)

 *   If you would like to clarify any technical aspects, please join our [Discord](https://discord.com/invite/hyperledger) and ask your questions on the corresponding project or community's public channels.

-*   Please be thoughtful with your questions and be respectful of the time it may take for the maintainers to respond to your questions.

-*   Public discussions benefit all who may be interested in the project and it helps efficiently address the same or similar questions many others may have.
+Public discussions benefit all who may be interested in the project and it helps efficiently address the same or similar questions many others may have.
 This is the open source way that we encourage applicants to adhere to.

+*   Please be thoughtful with how you ask your questions and be respectful of the time it may take for the maintainers to respond to your questions.

 Step 4: prepare application materials
 -------------------------------------